 3. Harmonic distortion is interpreted subjectively by humans

-We briefly discussed this with the examples of “artistic distortion” used by musicians such as Berry and Hendrix—an absolute value of THD+N doesn’t tell the whole story.
+We briefly discussed this with the examples of “artistic distortion” used by musicians such as Berry and Hendrix—an absolute value of THD+N doesn’t tell you the whole story.
 The context of how and why the output sound of an audio device is intended to be used is relevant when evaluating harmonic distortion.

 Nevertheless, for the purposes of devices such as audio interfaces, generally speaking, lower is better for THD+N.